Xjannie/Text-classification/README.md

-This project was done as part of an interview process.

-The goal was to classify phrases as either "Afrikaans", "English" or "Nederlands".
+The goal of this project was to classify phrases as either "Afrikaans", "English" or "Nederlands".